OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 - Forgot Password function that allows a user to set a new password or
 - Change Password function that allows a logged in user to set a new password.

 An interception proxy should be used, to bypass client passwords checks within the app in order to be able verify the password policy implemented on server side.
+More information about testing methods can be found in the OWASP Testing Guide (OTG-AUTHN-007)<sup>[1]</sup>

 #### Remediation

-A good password policy should define the following requirements in order to avoid password brute-forcing.
+A good password policy should define the following requirements<sup>[2]</sup> in order to avoid password brute-forcing:

 **Password Length**
 * Minimum length of the passwords should be enforced, at least 10 characters.